Steps to Becoming an Addiction Counselor in Massachusetts

 When you enter a graduate program make sure your internship requirement qualifies for either your work experience or your supervised practicum requirements.
 Be sure to verify your clinical supervisor is qualified to oversee and log your work experience hours.

-Testing Process for Massachusetts
+Addiction Counselor Testing & Examination Process in Massachusetts

 Massachusetts substance abuse counselor candidates must download the online application, print, and fill out in ink.
 You will submit your application and other documents via the postal service.
 Here is what you'll need to complete the application: